-The 2021 HOME grant award is projected to be \$1,507,700; no program income is anticipated.
-Actual grant amount is \$TBD, for \$TBD in additional funds.
-As noted in the Action Plan draft, the additional funding will be split proportionally between administration and housing development RFP.
-The majority of funds (about \$1.2 million) will be directed towards rental and homeownership housing development projects, including acquisition, new construction and/or rehab and down payment assistance.
+The 2023 HOME grant award is \$1,711,675; no program income is anticipated.
+The majority of funds (about \$1.5 million) will be directed towards rental and homeownership housing development projects, including acquisition, new construction and/or rehab and down payment assistance.
 A "Request for Proposals" (RFP) will be published to solicit potential projects and programs for HOME funding.
-15% of the funds may be set aside for Community Housing Development Organizations (CHDO) projects as required by HUD; however, the CARES Act allow for this to be waived.
-CDAC member also review and recommend HOME funding to the County Administration.
+15% of the funds may be set aside for Community Housing Development Organizations (CHDO) projects as required by HUD.
+CDAC members also review and recommend HOME funding to the County